 The Diocese follows the directions provided by The WA Department of Premier and Cabinet on the restrictions in place for worship and public gatherings.

-From Monday 18 May it is possible for Sunday and weekday services to recommence in line with the Government’s Phase 2 requirements.
-This allows for up to 20 people in attendance at church services (plus up to 10 people required to conduct and broadcast services).
+From Saturday 27 June it is possible for Sunday and weekday services to open in line with the Government’s Phase 4 requirements.
+This allows for churches to open while:

 The Archbishop's Facebook page is also dedicated to offering support and information.